 Cascade Bridge’s last major project for Clark County was replacing Fifth Plain Creek Bridge on Northeast 88th Street near Proebstel in 2015.

-Construction is expected to begin in mid-May 2017 and is scheduled to wrap up in fall 2018.
+Construction started in mid-May 2017 and is scheduled to wrap up in fall 2018.
 There will be two to four months with little construction activity during the winter of 2017-2018 to allow time for newly graded and built-up soil, often called fill, to settle.

 Northeast 10th Avenue will be closed to most traffic between Northeast 154th Street and Northeast 164th Street, on both sides of the Whipple Creek canyon.
 Local access will be maintained for residents, emergency vehicles and deliveries, although there may be occasional delays.